J. Andreas Bærentzen, January 2018 (revised February 2021)

-PyGEL is a package consisting of two modules:
+PyGEL is a Python package consisting of five modules:

 This text provides a brief introduction to PyGEL.
 If you are planning to use PyGEL, please also cast a glance at the PyGEL Reference Documentation.
 All features of the API are concisely described in the reference.

 It is recommended that you either use the standard distribution from Python.org or the Anaconda distribution.
 Anaconda may make it a little easier to install the packages that you need and it also has the advantage that you can install everything as a user with no administrator priviliges.
 That being said, the regular Python distribution should also work well for PyGEL.
-In either case, Pip is the tool you would need to install PyGEL unless installing from source.
+If you use the standard distribution, Pip is the tool you would normally use to install new components.

-The GEL library was created by Andreas Bærentzen with significant contributions from colleagues at the Image Analysis and Computer Graphics Section of the Computer Science and Applied Mathematics Department at The Technical University of Denmark.
+The GEL library was created by the author (Andreas Bærentzen) with significant contributions from colleagues at the Section for Visual Computing of the Computer Science and Applied Mathematics Department at The Technical University of Denmark.
 The library has been used for several research projects and as the basis for exercises in a long running course on Geometry Processing.
 The GEL library is also the recommended platform for solving problems from our book "Guide to Computational Geometry Processing".
-However, GEL is a C++ library and while that has not been a big limitation in the past, we wanted to offer a geometry processing course in a more general form and to undergraduates.
+However, GEL is a C++ library and while that has not been a big limitation in the past, we wanted to offer a geometry processing course in a more general form -- and to undergraduates.
 In this context, it seemed prudent to switch to Python.
-While there are several other geometry processing libraries with Python bindings, it turned out to be surprisingly straight forward to use ctypes to develop Python bindings for GEL and since none of the other options seemed to be a drop in replacement, we decided to create PyGEL.
+While there are several other geometry processing libraries with Python bindings, it turned out to be surprisingly straight forward to use ctypes to develop Python bindings for GEL, and since none of the other options seemed to be a drop in replacement, we decided to create PyGEL.

 The scope of PyGEL is a little narrower than the scope of GEL.
 For instance, PyGEL does not contain voxel grids or a vector matrix library for 2,3, and 4D vectors and matrices.
 To a large extent this is because C++ libraries often work best if they have few dependencies whereas this appears to be a bit less of a concern with Python where most of the packages we need can be installed with ease using e.g. pip.
 If you happen to have a strong interest in some of the choices that led to how PyGEL was developed, the process is documented here